meperidine and promethazine

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 A meperidine and promethazine overdose can be fatal, especially in a child or other person using the medicine without a prescription.
-Overdose symptoms may include slow breathing and heart rate, severe drowsiness, muscle weakness, cold and clammy skin, blue-colored skin or lips, fainting, or coma.
+Overdose symptoms may include slow heart rate, severe drowsiness, muscle weakness, cold and clammy skin, blue-colored skin or lips, very slow breathing, or coma.

 What should I avoid while taking meperidine and promethazine?

 Do not drink alcohol.
 Dangerous side effects or death could occur.

 Avoid driving or operating machinery until you know how this medicine will affect you.
 Dizziness or severe drowsiness can cause falls or other accidents.

 Avoid exposure to sunlight or tanning beds.
 Meperidine and promethazine can make you sunburn more easily.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Like other opioid medicines, meperidine and promethazine can slow your breathing.
 Death may occur if breathing becomes too weak.

 A person caring for you should seek emergency medical attention if you have slow breathing with long pauses, blue colored lips, or if you are hard to wake up.